This post may contain affiliate links. For more information, please see our affiliate policy.

 Ingredient notes

-- Herbs: Fresh herbs taste the best in this stuffing, but dried work too.
+• Herbs: Fresh herbs taste the best in this stuffing, but dried work too.
 I rarely find fresh marjoram and almost always substitute dried.
+Or, customize with your favorite herbs like rosemary or poultry seasoning.

-- French bread: You can also use brioche, challah, or Italian bread.
-Dry the bread up to 3 days in advance (keep it covered with a dry kitchen towel on counter, or slice and dry in a 225-degree oven for 30 to 40 minutes).
+• French bread: Use any sturdy bread such as Italian, challah, or sourdough bread.
+Dry the bread up to 3 days in advance (keep it covered with a dry kitchen towel on counter, or slice and dry in a 300-degree oven for 30 to 40 minutes).
+Or substitute with gluten-free bread for your stuffing.

 Step-by-step instructions